ecco-laboratory/PMA/README.md

 This repository contains MATLAB scripts needed to produce key results found in Kragel et al. 2023.
 They have been tested using MATLAB 2016b and require [the CANLAB core tools](https://github.com/canlab/CanlabCore) and [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/).

-The data used to develop the signature are available at https://osf.io/vs84r/

 ![Screenshot](PleasureSignature.png)

 This code requires data available [here](https://osf.io/2znxp/).
 Download and unzip these data, and place them in the Data subdirectory (see [set_up_dirs_paths.m](https://github.com/ecco-laboratory/PMA/blob/main/set_up_dirs_paths.m) for details).